lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 Customizing
 -----------
 To change many panel settings right click not on the main taskbar and click the wrench button for panel settings.
-To move the panel their is a drop down menu of position that can move it to where you want.
+To move the panel their is a drop down menu of position that can move it to the side of the screen you want.
 The alignment drop down menu lets you set the alignment of the panel on your screen if you choose to move it or make it only a portion of the screen.
 The size menu lets you increase or decrease the width of the panel.
-Lenght has two fields the one is either px or percent is for to change the length of the panel in pixels while  percent is a percent of the entire screen size that changes if you change resolution.
+Length has two fields the one is either px or percent is for to change the length of the panel in pixels while  percent is a percent of the entire screen size that changes if you change resolution.
 The first is the number of pixels or percent of the screen you want the panel to cover.
 The icon size makes the size of the icons bigger or smaller on the panel.

+If you want to autohide the panel check the auto hide checkbox in panel settings.
+To show how long your panel will appear when it comes back after hiding in miliseconds.

 .. image:: lxqt-panel-config.png